Continue to site >

 The guiding principle of the Tarkio Fund is the belief that a long-term investor in common stock is a partner with the business in which it invests.
 Front Street Capital Management, Inc. (the “Adviser”) pursues long-term capital appreciation for its shareholders by employing a disciplined bottom up, fundamental approach to identify equity investments that satisfy its quality and valuation standards.
 The Fund is non-diversified, which means it has the ability to take larger positions in a smaller number of companies.

-Quality companies are defined by the Adviser as enterprises run by a management team focused on creating long-term value in the business.
-The Adviser’s qualitative review of a company focuses on company culture, and also includes an analysis of corporate integrity, capital allocation (historically, and on an ongoing basis), and long-term focus of management.
-As part of this review process, the Adviser will review publicly available information documenting management actions and capital allocation decisions.
+Quality companies (as defined by the Adviser) are enterprises run by a management team focused on creating long-term value in the business.
+The Adviser’s qualitative review of a company focuses on organizational culture, and also includes an analysis of corporate integrity, capital allocation (historically, and on an ongoing basis), and long-term focus of management.
+As part of this review process, the Adviser will review publicly available information documenting management actions, data regarding culture, and capital allocation decisions.

 When making an investment decision, the Adviser also considers the company’s performance with respect to environmental, social, and governance (ESG) factors.
 The Adviser has developed its own internal process for measuring companies’ performance relative to a set of ESG factors that the Adviser believes are a good indicator of long-term financial performance.
 Each company’s behavior as it relates to these ESG factors is unique, but the Adviser generally believes that environment-impacting actions and omissions (including externalizing costs, pollution/conservation, and sustainability in operations), transparency and accountable governance (such as board and officer compensation levels, transparency of reporting, and honesty and accountability in the event of rule-breaking), and a commitment to diversity, inclusiveness, empowerment and social justice are all indicators of whether a company acts in a manner consistent with the Adviser’s criteria.
 The Adviser believes positive ESG factors (such as environmental stewardship, community and societal well-being, corporate transparency, and ethical treatment of all stakeholders – not just shareholders) are often indicative of a company’s alignment with the Adviser’s investment criteria as stated above.
 The Fund, generally, seeks to avoid investing in companies that the Adviser deems inconsistent with these positive ESG factors because the Adviser believes that, typically, companies that are extractive or that profit from social destruction or addictive products tend not to have long-term focus and tend not to have a non-monetary purpose or passion.
 The Adviser also believes that companies managed with long-term performance in mind are less likely to incur the many various liabilities associated with negative ESG factors, including, among others, exploitation of employees, communities, and the environment.
 Such liabilities can include employee and/or shareholder lawsuits and regulatory sanctions and fines.
 However, the Adviser’s internal ESG screening process does not automatically eliminate any type of company from investment.
 The ESG process is only one part of the Adviser’s overall investment analysis process.